gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 system.cache_hierarchy.l2cache.overallMissRate::processor.cores3.generator     0.047229
 ```

-The average L2 miss rate without the Random Generator Cores is **0.04715625** (4.72%), which is much higher than 0.015072 (1.5%).
+The average L2 miss rate without the `RandomGeneratorCores` is **0.04715625** (4.72%), which is much higher than 0.015072 (1.5%).

-The two sets of data that we just looked at can be explained by the Random Generator Cores.
+The two sets of data that we just looked at can be explained by the `RandomGeneratorCores`.

-The Random Generator Cores essentially act as "prefetchers" for the L2 cache.
+The `RandomGeneratorCores` essentially act as "prefetchers" for the L2 cache.

-Therefore, when a Linear Generator Core tries to access the L2, there's a much higher percentage that the data it was looking for will be there.
+Therefore, when a `LinearGeneratorCore` tries to access the L2, there's a much higher percentage that the data it was looking for will be there.

 ---